Ways to Reduce Electrical Energy Consumption at Home

 2. Switching to Alternative Energy Sources for Some Appliances

-Heating appliances such as electric stoves and electric geysers consume a lot of energy.
+Heating appliances, such as electric stoves and electric geysers, consume a lot of energy.
 These appliances have alternative sources of energy you can use at home.

-When using gas energy, it is important that you use large tanks installed outside the house for your safety and also to avoid buying gas at short intervals.
+When using gas energy, it is important that you use large tanks installed outside the house for your safety and to avoid buying gas at short intervals.

 3. Keep Inductive Loads to a Minimum

-Most inductive loads are those with moving parts such as water pumps, electric motors, washing machines, as well as fluorescent lamps.
+Most inductive loads are those with moving parts, such as water pumps, electric motors, washing machines, as well as fluorescent lamps.

 Inductive loads introduce reactive power.
 Power is divided into two parts: true power and reactive power.